kaixih/miles/train_workflow.md

 # Training Workflow - Qwen3-4B Example

 This document illustrates the training workflow using the `run-qwen3-4B_4xgpu.sh` configuration as a concrete example.
+Repro steps can be found [here](https://gist.github.com/kaixih/a22a9081fb020d3108c12729b2b8fd2e) for GB300 4GPUs.

 ## Configuration Overview

 **Hardware Setup:**
-- 4 GPUs (CUDA_VISIBLE_DEVICES=4,5,6,7)
+- 4 GPUs (CUDA_VISIBLE_DEVICES=0,1,2,3)
 - Colocated: Training and Inference share the same GPUs

 **Model:** Qwen3-4B